metabypass/captcha-solver-python/README.md

 ## ReCaptcha V2

-Put your site_url and site_key in the below code to obtain a token
+To obtain a token, replace the placeholders "site_url" and "site_key" in the code below with the actual values of your site's URL and site key
 ```
 # call reCAPTCHA v2 API
 site_url = "YOUR_SITE_URL"  # ****CHANGE HERE WITH YOUR VALUE*******